 Aquifer or Aquifer System.
-Aquifer or aquifer system means a geologic formation, group of formations, or part of a formation that contains sufficient saturated permeable material to yield significant quantities of water to wells and springs.
+An aquifer or aquifer system means a geologic formation, group of formations, or part thereof that contains sufficient saturated permeable material to yield significant quantities of water to wells and springs.

 Arterial Streets.
-Arterial streets are streets (roads) which conduct large volumes of traffic over long distances and are functionally classified as such on the Florida Department of Transportation Current Highway Functional Classification and Systems map for the City, as amended, or for local roads as designated by the City Council.
+Arterial streets are streets (roads) which conduct large volumes of traffic over long distances and are functionally classified as such on the Florida Department of Transportation Current Highway Functional Classification and Systems map for the City, as amended, and in the City's Comprehensive Plan.

 Automobile Wrecking or Automobile Wrecking Yard.
-The term automobile wrecking or automobile wrecking yard refers to the dismantling or disassembling of used motor vehicles or trailers, or the storage, sale, or dumping of dismantled, partially dismantled, obsolete, or wrecked vehicles or their parts.
+The term automobile wrecking or automobile wrecking yard refers to the dismantling or disassembling of used motor vehicles or trailers, or to the storage, sale, or dumping of dismantled, partially dismantled, obsolete, or wrecked vehicles or their parts.

 Automotive Service Station.
-An automotive service station is an establishment whose principal business is the dispensing at retail of motor fuel and oil primarily for automobiles; grease, batteries, tires, and automobile accessories may be supplied and dispensed at retail.
+An automotive service station is an establishment whose principal business is the dispensing at retail of motor fuel and oil primarily for automobiles; grease, tires batteries and automobile accessories may be supplied and dispensed at retail.
 In addition, an automotive service station may provide accessory facilities for car washing and polishing (but not commercial car wash facilities) and may render minor repair services.
-However, major mechanical and body work, straightening of frames or body parts, steam cleaning, painting, tire recapping or re-grooving, storage of automobiles not in operating condition, or other work involving undue noise, glare, fumes, smoke, or other characteristics to an extent greater than normally found in such stations means that the station shall be construed to be a repair garage, a body shop, truck stop, a car wash or a combination thereof.
+However, major mechanical and body work, straightening of frames or body parts, steam cleaning, painting, tire recapping or regrooving, storage of automobiles not in operating condition, or other work involving undue noise, glare, fumes, smoke, or similar characteristics to an extent greater than normally found in such stations means that the station is construed to be a repair garage, a body shop, truck stop, a car wash or a combination thereof.

-For the purposes of these land development regulations, where motor fuel pumps are erected for the purpose of dispensing motor fuel at retail primarily for automobiles, such motor fuel pumps shall be considered to constitute an automotive service station, even where additional services which are customarily associated with an automotive service station are not provided.
-Where such motor fuel pumps are erected in conjunction with a use which is not an automotive service station, each use shall be considered as a separate principal use and as such, each must meet all applicable requirements of these land development regulations (see Article 4 for special design standards for automotive service stations).
+For purposes of these land development regulations, where motor fuel pumps are erected for dispensing motor fuel at retail primarily for automobiles, such motor fuel pumps are considered to constitute an automotive service station, even where additional services which are customarily associated with an automotive service station are not provided.
+Where such motor fuel pumps are erected in conjunction with a use which is not an automotive service station, each use is considered as a separate principal use and, as such, each needs to meet the applicable requirements of these land development regulations (see Article 4 for special design standards for automotive service stations).

 Bar, Cocktail Lounge, or Tavern.
-A bar, cocktail lounge, or tavern is any establishment which is devoted primarily to the retailing and on premises drinking of malt, vinous, or other alcoholic beverages, and which is licensed by the State of Florida to dispense or sell alcoholic beverages.
+A bar, cocktail lounge, or tavern is any establishment devoted primarily to the retailing and on premises drinking of malt, vinous, or other alcoholic beverages and which is licensed by the State of Florida to dispense or sell alcoholic beverages.